sanskarchand/ForWantOfANail/Readme.md

-**Note**: If the GUI downloader doesn't work, use selenium\_dl.py You need to have Google Chrome installed, and may need to give the path to the executable in selenium\_dl.py.
-Please use a spare executable/installation (e.g. an unstable version) as using undetected\_chromedriver may break your configuration.
+**Current usage**: python selenium\_dl.py <fanfic url> --skip-image

+**Note**: Please provide the path to your chrome executable in selenium\_dl.py.
+This program is untested on windows, so in case you get an error, please try to manually override the DATA\_DIR variable.

 **Note2**: Requires python 3.10 (for match-case syntax)